PhilSA/Trove/README.md

 ## Installing the packages

 The packages are hosted on [OpenUPM](https://openupm.com/).
-The OpenUPM page of each Trove package is linked below.

-Instructions:
+You can install them like this:
 * Open `Edit/Project Settings/Package Manager`.
 * Add a new Scoped Registry
     * Name: `package.openupm.com`